 Activities at Binna Burra!

-Book activities with our local guides and see the best of Binna Burra.
-Extra specialty activities for all ages are often added, these include art workshops, star gazing, winery tours, and more.
+View all scheduled activities by using the button below.
+Extra specialty activities are often added, these include art workshops, astronomy nights, live music, presentations and more.
 Check our upcoming events page for more information on scheduled workshops.

 Lawn Games at Groom's Cottage